The Power of Culture-led BrandS

 This year, we have brought together an exceptional lineup of experts from industry, academia, and (supra)governmental institutions who will share their wisdom on the importance of culture for brands.

-Through interactive sessions, keynote speeches, enlightening talks and case studies, our experts will discuss Trust, Reputation, Consistency, Organisational Culture, Design and more aspects of what it takes to be a successful truly global brand.
+Through interactive sessions, keynote speeches, enlightening talks and case studies, our experts will discuss the effect of culture on Trust, Reputation, Consistency, CSR, Organisational Culture, Design and more aspects of what it takes to be a successful truly global brand.

-Meet experts, discuss and reflect on the issues; and if you cannot make it, join us on Twitter with #theculturefactor hashtag and tweet to us @HofstedeInsight.
+Meet experts, discuss and reflect on the issues; and if you cannot make it, join us on Twitter with #theculturefactor hashtag and tweet to us @HofstedeInsight or watch the live on Facebook https://www.eventbrite.com/live-on-facebook-theculturefactor

-Our expert speakers come from industry, academia, (supra)governmental institution and much more in order to give you a complete overview and offer different perspectives and environment.
+Our expert speakers come from industry, academia, (supra)governmental institution and much more in order to give you a complete overview and offer different perspectives on how brands can harness the power of culture.

 After 30 years with the French company Papeteries de Clairefontaine, Jean-Pierre is recognised for his expertise in International Sales Negotiations.
 His training and coaching help people to improve their financial success by being more successful in their business negotiations.